Getting a B&B Mortgage

 How to get a mortgage for a Bed and Breakfast business

-B&B mortgage lenders have specific eligibility criteria, so it’s important to get the right expert support to put you in the strongest possible position.
+B&B mortgage lenders have specific eligibility criteria, so getting the right expert support is important to put you in the strongest possible position.

 Gather your documentation

-This isn’t just ID, bank statements and personal income details for a residential mortgage – you’ll need to go a lot deeper, including trading accounts if it’s an existing business, occupancy rates and income projections.
-It’s a good idea to include a marketing plan as part of your business strategy to show how you’ll be maintaining and growing your income.
+This isn’t just ID, bank statements, and personal income details for a residential mortgage – you’ll need to go a lot deeper, including trading accounts, occupancy rates, and income projections if it’s an existing business.
+Including a marketing plan as part of your business strategy is a good idea to show how you’ll maintain and grow your income.

 Showcase your business experience